pace-neutrons/Horace/documentation/smg/15_documentation.md

            }
   ```

-  These should then be copied outside the project (recommend equivalent to \[from Horace root dir\] `version_number='3.5.3'; mv documentation/user_docs/build/html ../${version_number}`
+  These should then be copied outside the project to avoid any risk of changes from a repo checkout
+  (recommend copying `documentation/user_docs/build/html` to a folder named for the version number)

-  The next step is to checkout the `gh-pages` (**N.B**, you may need to forcibly ignore changes to the repo from building the docs \[`git reset --hard` will do this, but care must be taken\]), then move the built documentation from outside the project to a folder of the appropriate version name in the project root directory.
+  The next step is to checkout the `gh-pages`
+  (**N.B**, you may need to forcibly ignore changes to the repo from building the docs \[`git reset --hard` will do this, but care must be taken\]),
+  then move the built documentation from outside the project to a folder of the appropriate version name in the project root directory.

-  If the documentation is the most recent version of the documentation (i.e. `stable`), within the `stable` folder update `index.html` to redirect to the appropriate documentation version folder (the one which has been just copied).
+  If the documentation is the most recent version of the documentation (i.e. `stable`), within the `stable` folder, update `index.html` to redirect to the
+  appropriate documentation version folder (the one which has been just copied).